Jatenzo FDA Approval History

 - Common adverse reactions include polycythemia, diarrhea, dyspepsia, eructation, peripheral edema, nausea, increased hematocrit, headache, prostatomegaly, and hypertension.

-Development History and FDA Approval Process for Jatenzo
+Development Timeline for Jatenzo

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.